thai-nm/devops-foundation/session-01/lab-instruction-01-extra.md

 # Lab 01: Extra - Set up Kubernetes cluster with kubeadm

+*This guide will provide step-by-step instructions to help you create a Kubernetes cluster using `kubeadm`.*
 ## Pre-requisite

-- Linux VM with:
+- Linhx VM with:
   - At least 4GB of memory and 2 vCPU
   - Internet access
+  - OS: `Ubuntu 20.04 or 22.04`
+  - User with `root` privileage

 ## Instruction
 To bootstrap a Kubernetes cluster with `kubeadm`, the following steps should be performed: